Ramot (Israeli settlement): Economy

 The economy of the community is based on irrigated agriculture (bananas, mangos, lychee, palm trees, guava and avocado, and flowers), poultry production, raising cattle for meat and milk, and raising sheep.

+Transportation

+The Golan Regional Council operates 24 buses per day from Ramot to the Israeli city of Tiberias.
+The bus ride to Tiberias takes approximately 39 minutes.
+Ramot is also located close to Highway 92, the primary road along the east side of the Sea of Galilee.

 Tourism

 Ramot is a popular vacation destination.
 Among the moshav's tourist facilities are a resort hotel, guest houses, and a horse ranch.